refractionPOINT/lce_doc/docs/sensor_commands.md

-  -h, --help            show this help message and exit --file FILE           file path of log file to get --source SOURCE       os specific logging source to get --type TYPE           specifies the log type --payload-id PAYLOADID
+  -h, --help            show this help message and exit --file FILE           file path of log file to get --source SOURCE       os specific logging source to get --type TYPE           optionally specifies the log type, otherwise auto-detected --payload-id PAYLOADID
-                        specifies a payload ID to use --days-retention RETENTION
+                        optionally specifies a payload ID to use, otherwise auto-generated --days-retention RETENTION
                         number of days the data should be retained, default 30
 ```